Palash90/go-tut/README.md

-# go beginners' essentials handy notes
+# go Beginners' Essentials Notes

-I will provide short handy notes for go language essentials.
+In this short text, I will provide short handy notes for go language essentials.
 This is meant for Go Beginners but experienced programmers.
 So, any one coming from C, Java, C#, Python, Javascript background, can quickly catch up.
 I will also mention the name of the exercise files present in the same repository for easy reference.

 This will be a collection of brief notes, just enough to get you started using Go.
-Taking your skills beyond the basics is completely on yourself.
+Taking your skills beyond the basics is completely on your choice.
 Please do not treat this as complete language reference.

 ## Pre-requisites
 1. A Computer :)